M0ng00se7169/Documentation-Example/README.md

 # Documentation-Example
 Documentation example in clean HTML &amp; CSS

-This is my version of documentation task from freecodecamp task.
+This is my version of documentation task from freecodecamp.